hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Using tensorflow2.3
   * [Same code with tensorflow 2.4]
     * Main change is in the library import
+  * The input data shape for RNN is `(number of timestamp, number of features per timestep)`
   * How to use `Sequential` to build the whole model sequence
   * How to reshape the input for RNN and define the input shape in `Sequential`
   * How to use `ModelCheckpoint` to save the best model and plot the hisory of each epoch training vs validation loss